 The Capital Institute for Neurosciences, supported by Capital Health's hospitals in both Trenton and Hopewell, and with outpatient offices in the medical office building attached to Capital Health Medical Center - Hopewell, has advanced the level of care available to patients in the region.
 Providing comprehensive, state-of-the art diagnostics and treatments for a wide range of medical conditions involving the brain, spine and nervous system, the Institute’s highly trained and specialized physicians utilize cutting-edge technology to deliver outstanding care.

 Our physicians include board certified and fellowship trained specialists.
-At the Institute, part of Capital Health, patients benefit from a multi-disciplinary team of specialists which can include neurologists, neurosurgeons, and other specialized physicians, as well as anesthesiologists, physician assistants, critical care nurses, nurse anesthetists, speech pathologists, technicians, physical and occupational therapists, social workers, and other critical team members who provide an outstanding continuum of care from diagnosis to treatment and recovery at Capital Health.
-The Institute includes our stroke center, known as a center of excellence to referring physicians as well as patients and their families.
+At the Institute, part of Capital Health, patients benefit from a multidisciplinary team of specialists which can include neurologists, neurosurgeons, and other specialized physicians, as well as anesthesiologists, physician assistants, critical care nurses, nurse anesthetists, speech pathologists, technicians, physical and occupational therapists, social workers, and other critical team members who provide an outstanding continuum of care from diagnosis to treatment and recovery at Capital Health.
+The Institute includes our Stroke and Cerebrovascular Center, known as a center of excellence to referring physicians as well as patients and their families.

 Among the conditions we treat: